MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FAQ/Howto_adding_a_new_MQTT_subscription.md

 );
 ```

-5. Register the required function blocks against the callback function block to trigger them when a new message arrives on the subscribed topic.
+5. Register the required function blocks against the callback function block to trigger the callback method when a new message arrives on the subscribed topic.
 Example below:
 ```
 pMqttCallbackCollector^.put(instance:= THIS^);
 ```